codership/documentation/galeracluster/source/documentation/install-xtradb-src.rst

 Percona XtraDB Cluster is the Percona implementation of Galera Cluster for MySQL.
 Binary installation packages are available for Debian- and RPM-based distributions of Linux.
 In the event that your Linux distribution is based on a different package management system or if it runs on a different unix-like operating system where binary installation packages are unavailable, such as Solaris or FreeBSD, you will need to build Percona XtraDB Cluster from source.

 .. note:: In the event that you built Percona XtraDB Cluster over an existing standalone instance of Percona XtraDB, there are some additional steps that you need to take in order to update your system to the new database server.
-For more information, see :doc:`migration`.
+For more information, see :doc:`../training/tutorials/migration`.

 .. _`installxtradb-prep-server`: